 SGST – Stands for State GST and will be levied by the states on goods and services.

 Benefits of GST to the Indian Economy

 The benefits of GST shall accrue to the different set of consumers in different ways.
 Let us have a look at these advantages from the individual perspective.

 Benefits for businesses

-- Businesses and consumers, in general, will find it easier to comply with the requirements of the taxation system as it will be backed with a holistic IT system, making available all services, such as registration, filing returns and payment of taxes through an online system.
-In this way, one can carry out the formalities of GST in an easy manner.
+- Businesses and consumers, in general, will find it easier to comply with the requirements of the taxation system as it will be backed by a holistic IT system.
+This will make available all services, such as registration, filing returns and payment of taxes through an online system.
+This way, one can carry out the formalities of GST in an easy manner.

 - Carrying out business operations across the country will become a neutral process.
 A common tax rate structure will allow people to start and operate a business at any location.

 - This system of taxation eliminates the cascading effect of the tax, thus, reducing hidden costs of doing business.

 - Reduction of tax rates and a uniformity across them will give way to increased competition across industries.